youslam77/KalaData/README.md

 ---

+## Verbose logging

+Enabling verbose messages shows additional data that would otherwise flood your console window.
+Use the `--tvb` command to toggle verbose messages on and off.

+If enabled, then the following info is also displayed:

+individual file logs:
+  - compressed/decompressed file is empty
+  - original file size is bigger than the compressed file size so it will not be compressed/decompressed
+  - stored file size is smaller or equal than the compressed file size so it will be compressed/decompressed

+compression/decompression success log additional rows:
+  - ratio
+  - throughput
+  - total files
+  - compressed files
+  - raw files
+  - empty files

+---

 ## Compression

 The `--c` command takes in a folder which will be compressed into a `.kdat` file inside the target path parent folder.